-- 1. Tank tops and/or shirts with spaghetti straps, midriff/belly shirts, or off-the-shoulder tops - 2.
-Short shorts or short skirts (length must be below the finger tips, including the skirt slit.)
+1. Tank tops and/or shirts with spaghetti straps, midriff/belly shirts, or off-the-shoulder tops

+2. Short shorts or short skirts (length must be below the finger tips, including the skirt slit.)
 The four finger weight rule only applies to formal dresses at dances (No tank tops allowed for boys and girls).

+3. Clothing that is torn or ripped in the "Cover Zone" (The gray clothing in the picture is the "Cover Zone".)

+4. Revealing clothing that is too short, too low cut, not covered in the "Cover Zone"(The gray clothing in the picture is the "Cover Zone".)

+5. Display of undergarments

-- 6. Clothing with inappropriate language, slogans or pictures, including drugs, alcohol, violence and/or sexual innuendoes - 7.
-Hip chains attached to jeans (considered unsafe) must be tucked into the pocket - 8.
-Clothing, jewelry, or backpacks with spikes - 9.
-Extreme hair styles that are distracting. - 10.
-Anything identified as gang attire, i.e., gang colors, bandanas, etc. - 11.
-Offensive tattoos or extreme piercings need to be covered or removed.
+Clothing with inappropriate language, slogans or pictures, including drugs, alcohol, violence and/or sexual innuendoes

+7. Hip chains attached to jeans (considered unsafe) must be tucked into the pocket

+8. Clothing, jewelry, or backpacks with spikes

+9. Extreme hair styles that are distracting.

+10. Anything identified as gang attire, i.e., gang colors, bandanas, etc.

+11. Offensive tattoos or extreme piercings - need to be covered or removed.